-As I enjoying some college hoops today, I noticed how CBS seized the opportunity to give President Obama some air time after spotting him at the Duke/Georgetown game.
+As I was enjoying some college hoops today, I noticed how CBS seized the opportunity to give President Obama some air time after spotting him at the Duke/Georgetown game.

 Perhaps you too saw the game.

 Of course, it wasn't exactly a chance spotting.

 CBS knew well he would be there and Obama knew in advance he would share the broadcasting booth with Clark Kellogg and Vern Lundquist.

 This was apparent to me, especially after the broadcasters tossed Obama a few questions with which he could show his "comedian side."
 The entire event was staged.
 This was obvious.